Suibs/portfolio/src/content/how-i-migrated-my-medium-posts-to-site-in-2020.md

 ---

-# How I Migrated My Medium Posts To Site In 2020
+# How I Migrated My Medium Posts To My Website In 2020

 #### Why Gatsby.js is the GOAT for blog building right now